Shashant07/ImageGallery/README.md

 #### Collection of images will be shows in perticular rows and column format.

-#### View image in new page, also see the image discription Add and view campgrounds using a database
+#### View image in new page, also see the image discription Add and view using a database.

-### Currently in-progress!